WhatTheDickens/lit-dig-age/setup/markdown.md

 ## Write to a new file

-Launch VSCode and type the following *exactly* as you see it here.
+Launch VS Code and type the following *exactly* as you see it here.

 ```
 # 27 January 2020